-• Which content don't you cover (that others might)?
+Which content don't you cover (that others might)?
 Why?

 We do not teach Humanism and Buddhism as whole topics.
 The religion of Buddhism is covered during year 7 and 8 which introduces students to this religion.
 We do not teach Humanism as a topic as this may not be considered a religion.
 When covering GCSE content we may mention humanism where relevant.
+This is because Humanism is a philosophical stance rather than a religion.

-• How many lessons do students have per week, for each year group?

-Year 7 and 8 have one lesson per week.
-Year 9, 10 and 11 have two lessons per week.

-• Which exam board to you use?
+- How many lessons do students have per week, for each year group? - Year 7 and 8 have one lesson per week.
+Year 9, 10 and 11 have two lessons per week. - Which exam board to you use?
 Why?